MenSouf07/Assembly-code-executor/README.md

 This C code allows you to transform a program written in language assembler (in one file) into a program written in machine language (named <i>hexa.txt</i>).
 It will then execute it instruction after instruction in order to simulate a fictitious machine called a stack machine.

 ## WARNING
-This program was compiled on Windows, although this should not affect its performance on other operating systems, it is recommended to compile the program on your own machine (see USAGE)

 ### Structure of supported files
 The files supported by the program are limited to the following structure:
 * one instruction per line